Padmanabha Tirtha

 Padmanabha Tirtha was an Indian Dvaita philosopher, scholar and the disciple of Madhvacharya.
 Ascending the pontifical seat after Madhvacharya, he served as the primary commentator of his works and in doing so, significantly elucidated Madhva's terse and laconic style of writing.
 His pioneering efforts in expanding upon the Dvaita texts to uncover the underlying metaphysical intricacies was taken forward by the 14th Century philosopher, Jayatirtha.
 Padmanabha is also credited with disseminating the philosophy of Dvaita outside the Tulunadu.

 Life

 According to Narayana Pandita's Madhva Vijaya, Padmanabha, born Shobhanabhatta, a Kannada Deshastha Rigvedi Brahmin, was an accomplished scholar and logician.
 Shobhana Bhatta's family were native of North Karnataka.
-He was born in Pandurangi lineage Puntamba, a town on the bank of the river Godavari in Ahmednagar district of Maharashtra.
+He was born in Puntamba, a town on the bank of the river Godavari in Ahmednagar district of Maharashtra.
 According to Sumadhva Vijaya, chapter 4, Madhvacharya has passed through Maharashtra on his way to Badrikashrama and back.
 It also talks about Madhvacharya meeting Mahadeva of Devagiri.
 During this time Madhva's first meeting with his first disciple from outside Tulunadu, Padmanabha Tirtha, took place at Puntamba on the bank of Godavari.
 After being won over by Madhva in a debate, he adopted Dvaita and was subsequently tasked by Madhva to disseminate the nascent philosophy across the subcontinent.
 After that he took Brindavana at Nava Brindavana near Hampi.
 His disciple Narahari Tirtha succeeded him as the pontiff.